 There’s been a bit of a brush mania recently on the blog!
 I’ve been loving sharing with you some of my favourite new makeup brush additions.
-I want to add to that these gorgeous rose gold and black beauties.
+In today’s world, having cheap, essential makeup brushes has become a must I want to add to that these gorgeous rose gold and black beauties.
 You may have seen the “toothbrush” brushes before, aptly named because of their peculiar shape, but what in the world are they used for?
 If you’ve been confused by what purpose each of these little brushes serves, then carry on reading as I demystify their purpose.

 How to Use Toothbrush Shaped Makeup Brushes

 These oval shaped beauties or toothbrush shaped brushes have become quite the rage in the beauty scene.
 This post may be a little bit behind the times if you think about it, but even though these brushes are stunning and fill up our Instagram feeds, the reality is that we don’t all know what purpose each of these oddly shaped brushes serves for our makeup routine.

 Aside from the obvious, which is the shape the special thing about these brushes is the density of fibers.
 These brushes have many more hair fibers than a typical makeup brush making it pretty much one surface.
 Due to the density of the fibers the product seems to magically sit on top instead of getting lost between the hair fibers – as normally happens with a typical makeup brush.

 While they can be initially intimidating, once you get the hang ofthe brushes and know the purpose of each one I capretty much guarantee that they will become your favourite brushes!
 Let’s find out what each brush is used for.

 This particular set comes with 6 makeup brushes and each of them serves a distinct purpose during your application regime.